This page explains how Planga works, and how you can use it.

 If your language is not (yet!) in this list, do not fret: it still is quite simple to configure and use Planga.
 And if you do, please release your code as open source library.
 We'd love to hear about it and contribute!

 Your application already has users that visit the various pages of your application.
 Planga piggy-backs on that.
 Of course, to keep your system as scalable as possible, chatting does not go through your server.
-Instead, the only thing your application provides (as can be seen in the picture on the right), is a bit of configuration that the browser of a visitor will use to initiate contact with Planga.
+Instead, the only thing your application provides (as can be seen in the picture ), is a bit of configuration that the browser of a visitor will use to initiate contact with Planga.

 To ensure that this configuration is not altered by a visitor, it is created in an encrypted way by your service.

 So the only thing you then need to figure out, is what configuration information you need to fill in.

 ConfigurationThe details to be sent in the configuration are exactly the details that are required to set up a chat channel between two (or more) users.
 There are three required pieces of information:

 - channel_id The ID of the channel the user will see in this chat window.
 This ID can be anything, but should be unique in your application (when you re-use this ID at another time, then that browser window will connect to the same channel!
 This is exactly how multiple users connect to the same chat channel.)